 Nonverbal Synchrony as an Adaptation to Social Environments

 Thinking about traveling to a foreign country, or talking to a person from another place, what would you do to express yourself clearly?
 How do people use nonverbal coordination to adapt socially in which language may not be able to serve its optimal function?
 To study this question, I created in lab a set of tasks that elicit emotions, and facilitate cooperation.
-Using automated facial and bodily analysis, I also implemented novel methods to measure nonverbal synchrony.
+Using automated facial and bodily analysis, I also developed state-of-the-art methods to measure and automated nonverbal synchrony.

-** I will be presenting my work at the SPSP 2019 in Portland, OR
+To learn more about this project: ** I will be presenting my work at the SAS 2019 in Boston, MA Also, check out my poster at SPSP 2019 in Portland, OR [Poster]

 Heterogeneity of Long-history Migration in Emotion Expressivity

-Let’s conduct a little thought experiment here: Imagine you, as well as people from many other countries, are settlers who just landed on a new continent.
-People are social creatures.
-How would people cooperate to start a new community?
+Let’s conduct a little thought experiment here: Imagine people from different countries, are settlers who just landed on a new continent.
+They do not share the same language or any norms.
+How would people adjust to achieve coordination and cooperation?

 Recent work on cultures of facial expressions suggest that people from historically heterogenous countries exhibit greater, and more recognizable facial expressivity than people from historically homogeneous countries.
 We propose that these cultural norms originate from ecological pressure to cooperate and establish rapport with people with little common ground (in the form of shared cultural norms) and little shared language.